Chicken or Beef Liver Pâté Recipe (with pictures!)

 Nourishing Traditions If you don't have the Nourishing Traditions cookbook, you must get it!
 It's only $17 and as much primer as cookbook.
 Plenty of detailed recipes and a wealth of knowledge on cooking, preserving and preparing real foods.
 You won't regret it for a second.

-Click here to watch my liver pâté playlist.
+Click here to watch liver pâté videos on TikTok!
 Lots of good info and more ideas!

 Bon appétit! xo Sally